flabbyninja/wekan-develop/README.md

 # Overview

-Dockerfile definitions to build a [Wekan](https://wekan.github.io/) development environment.
+Dockerfile definitions to build a [Wekan](https://wekan.github.io/) development environment for updates to the codebase.

+This isn't intended as a replacement to the methods on the main site, just a helper to pull things into a structure that works for me across my dev machines.

 # Structure